Ferroic Polarization from Nonpolar Phonons

 Where $N$ is the number of primitive cells in the supercell and $Q_\lambda$ is the order parameter for mode $\lambda$.

-In Fig.~\ref{fig:high_dyn}(a--b), we show the two largest components of the second-order dynamical charges arising from oxygen displacement in cubic HfO$_2$ (Fm$\bar{3}$m, \#225), namely $Z^{*(2)}_{\mathrm{O1}\mathrm{O1},zxy}$ and $Z^{*(2)}_{\mathrm{O1}\mathrm{Hf1},zxy}$, with respective values of 2.01, --0.54 $|e|/$Å, calculated from first principles.
+In Fig.~\ref{fig:high_dyn}(a--b), we show the two largest components of the second-order dynamical charges arising from an oxygen displacement in cubic HfO$_2$ (Fm$\bar{3}$m, \#225), namely $Z^{*(2)}_{x,\mathrm{O1}y,\mathrm{O1}z}$ and $Z^{*(2)}_{x,\mathrm{Hf1}y,\mathrm{O1}z}$ with respective values of 2.01, --0.54 $|e|/$Å, calculated from first principles.
 Panel (a) depicts the relative arrangement of the labeled ions.
 For cubic HfO$_2$, the off-diagonal components of the BEC tensor are zero.
 Panel (b) clearly shows the dependence of the (first-order) BEC on ionic displacements.
 The slope of the BEC near zero displacement defines the second-order dynamical charge.

-An effect that stands out is that when an oxygen ion is displaced along two different cartesian axes, a large polarization is induced along the direction normal to both displacements, as seen in the red data in Fig.~\ref{fig:high_dyn}(b).
-This translates into sizable second-order mode effective charges associated with `hybrid modes' (combinations of two or more modes belonging to different irreps) that involve $\mathrm{X}^+_{5,\alpha}$ and $\mathrm{X}^-_{2,\alpha}$, as well as between $\mathrm{X}^+_{5,\alpha'}$ and $\mathrm{X}^-_{5,\alpha':O}$ following the naming convention from Ref. \cite{jung2025triggered}.
-Notably, the dominant contributions to the second-order dynamical charge involve all three Cartesian indices: displacements in two orthogonal directions induce a redistribution of charge density along a third direction.
-This counterintuitive behavior implies that the majority of higher-order dynamical charge contributions in HfO$_2$ stem from ionic motions perpendicular to the polarization axis, which complicates the intuitive connection between polarization and ionic displacement.
+An effect that stands out is that the dominant contributions to the second-order dynamical charge involve all three Cartesian indices \cite{roman2006ab}.
+When an oxygen ion is displaced along two different cartesian axes, a large polarization is induced along the direction normal to both displacements, as seen in the red data in Fig.~\ref{fig:high_dyn}(b).
+This translates into sizable second-order mode effective charges associated with ``hybrid modes'' (combinations of two or more modes belonging to different irreps) that involve $\mathrm{X}^+_{5,\alpha}$ and $\mathrm{X}^-_{2,\alpha}$, as well as between $\mathrm{X}^+_{5,\alpha'}$ and $\mathrm{X}^-_{5,\alpha':O}$ of cubic HfO$_2$, following the naming convention from Ref. \cite{jung2026triggered}.
+Note that the Cartesian indices associated with the modes are from their corresponding wavevectors, not the directions of the ionic displacements.
+This counterintuitive behavior implies that the majority of second-order dynamical charge contributions in HfO$_2$ stem from ionic motions perpendicular to the polarization axis, which complicates the intuitive connection between polarization and ionic displacements.